near/cargo-near/README.md

 `--no-docker` flag can be used to perform a regular *NO*-Docker build *and* deploy.
 Similar to `build` command, in this case none of the git-related concerns and restrictions apply.

+`--no-locked` flag is declined for deploy, due to its effects on `build` result

 ## Contribution